Terry Allen (Real

 Bob (Booby) Nash - One

-of WTMA's most popular DJs in the late '60s and through most of the '70s.
+of WTMA's most popular DJs in the mid '60s through most of the '70s.

 Originally from New York state.
-Came to WTMA in 1966 to do vacation relief
+Came to WTMA to do a couple of weeks of vacation relief

-and was asked to stay on full-time.
-Left WTMA several times (going to
+in the summer of 1966 and was asked to stay on full-time.
+Left WTMA several times, going to

 Charleston's WKTM, and stations in Niagara Falls, NY and Jacksonville,